Astera-Finance/astera/tests/echidna/README.md

 519. ✅ A user with debt should have at least an AToken6909 balance `setUsingAsCollateral`.
 520. ❌ If all debt is repaid, all aToken holders should be able to claim their collateral.
 521. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
-522. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
+522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
 523. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 524. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 525. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
-526. 🚧 Repaying or Liquidating a position must result in the same final state.
-527. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
+526. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
-528. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
+527. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
-529. 🚧 If a minipool is flow borrowing, for a given reserve, the Lendingpool interest rate must always be lower than the minipool interest rate.
+528. 🚧 If a minipool is flow borrowing, for a given reserve, the Lendingpool interest rate must always be lower than the minipool interest rate.

 (MINIPOOL BORROWFLOW INVARIANTS)